 - Hackintosh bootloader solutions – The hackintosh community has been finding solutions for Apple’s EFI compatibility limitations for years.
 If you’re looking for something very Mac-specific, search for Mac Pro 1,1 and add ML/MountainLion/10.8/10.9/etc to the search.
-Otherwise you can peek into various bootloaders like Chameleon, Pike’s bootloader, etc., but your are more likely to hit some trial-and-error bits there since every guide looks at a different purpose (some for just intented for having a different bootloader, some aimed at hackintoshing, etc).
+Otherwise you can peek into various bootloaders like Chameleon, Pike’s bootloader, etc., but your are more likely to hit some trial-and-error bits there since every guide looks at a different purpose (some for having a different bootloader, some aimed at hackintoshing, etc).

 Regarding comments: As of 2020, there were nearly 900 comments on this page!
 While comments have always been much appreciated, I recently reached the point where I had to start pruning comments back.
 Unfortunately the comment system isn’t well suited to displaying a large volume of information in a readable way: many questions went unanswered, and many duplicate questions arose.
 Older mobile phones also struggled to display the page and required some workarounds as comments grew over the years.